SAP/spartacus-docs/_pages/fsa/features/fsa-agent-enablement.md

 `SellerDashboardComponent`, `SellerDashboardListComponent` and `CreateOBOCustomerComponent` are declared and exported in main `SellerDashboardModule`.

-Page route: */seller-dashboard*.
+Page route: `/seller-dashboard`.

-Page route for Create Customer page: */seller-dashboard/create-customer*.
+Page route for Create Customer page: `/seller-dashboard/create-customer`.

-The Seller Dashboard page is guarded by the guards implemented by Spartacus, like `AuthGuard` and `CmsPageGuard`, and by a custom `SellerDashboardGuard`.
+The Seller Dashboard page is protected with guards provided by Spartacus, like `AuthGuard` and `CmsPageGuard`, and with a custom `SellerDashboardGuard`.
-`SellerDashboardGuard` will allow access to the page only if the currently logged-in customer is part of the seller user group.
+`SellerDashboardGuard` will allow access to the page only if the currently logged-in customer is part of the Seller user group.
 If not, the appropriate message is displayed, informing the user that they do not have sufficient permissions.

 ### Customer Dashboard

 The Customer Dashboard page is used to display details about customers created by the seller.
-Content page with ID `user-profile` contains a content slot that contains `UserProfileFlexComponent` which is mapped to Spartacus `UserProfileComponent`, responsible for rendering the customer's details.
-The `UserProfileComponent` displays customer's personal details (name, e-mail, date of birth, and avatar), and it also displays the paginated list of customer's insurance objects (claims, quotes and applications, policies).

-`UserProfileComponent` is declared and exported in `UserProfileModule`.

-Page route: */user-profile/:customerId*

-Page is guarded by `AuthGuard` and `CmsPageGuard`.

-Customer dashboard relies heavily on *My Dashboard* feature.
+Customer dashboard relies heavily on the *My Dashboard* feature.
-For more information, see [My Dashboard]({{ site.baseurl }}/pages/fsa/features/fsa-my-dashboard.png) documentation.
+For more information, see [My Dashboard]({{ site.baseurl }}/pages/fsa/features/fsa-my-dashboard.png).

+Page route: `/user-profile/:customerId`.

+Customer Dashboard page is guarded by `AuthGuard` and `CmsPageGuard`.